Road Safety Education

 This powerful road safety information production has been delivered to young and pre drivers throughout the UK for the last 10 years.
-TfL backing enabled us to host this road show in our borough.
-We have prepared a presentation showing our SDSA production for 2016.
-This can be downloaded here: Safe Drive Stay Alive (PDF, 2MB)
+TfL backing enabled us to hos this road show in our borough.
+We have prepared a presentation showing our SDSA production - this can be downloaded here: Safe Drive Stay Alive (PDF, 2MB)

-Contact us to book seats for your young people aged over 16 - passengers are as influential as drivers.
-The next production runs from 21-23 January 2019, at The Bernie Grant Art Centre, Tottenham N15.
+Contact us for details and to book tickets for your young people aged over 16 - passengers are as influential as drivers.

 The key messages about speeding, distraction, drug / drunk driving, seatbelts and peer pressure are delivered poignantly through a mix of film and speeches by working members of the emergency services.
 There are also speeches from a victim's parent and a traffic collision survivor who explains how this has left him with life changing injuries.